-Sales competencies defined in terms of knowledge, abilities, skills, mindset, and motivators.
+Sales competencies defined in terms of knowledge, skills, habits, and motivators.

 Here you can use our sales competence model as a base for your own.
-You can learn how we define a competence model and find information about competency based learning.
+You can learn how we define a sales competence model and find information about using it to drive learning.

-Below you can see the nineteen sales competencies that make up our model.
+Below are the nineteen sales competencies that make up our model.
 We use it to guide assessment and training course design.

 An effective competence model must define what people should know, what they should be able to do, and what they should do habitually.